-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 Before getting lost down Strasbourg's narrow alleyways and beautiful squares, visitors should be sure to head to Place Kleber, where they'll find the Great Christmas Tree, a towering effort that puts the spruce at New York's Rockefeller Center to shame.

-Each year Strasbourg has a "guest" country village, with Iceland taking pride of place in 2017.
+What makes it special: Each year Strasbourg has a "guest" country village, with Iceland taking pride of place in 2017.

 Christmas on ice: A huge skating rink is part of the attraction of Vienna's Christmas Market.